 This Pulitzer-prize winning novel is a satirical look at going abroad, but also a heartbreaking story about love lost and how to live your life anyway.
 It’s about confronting life and all it throws at you, but at its core, it is merely a story about one man and how he’s dealing with events in his life, the decisions he makes, and everything that follows.

 If you haven’t read this yet, you’re in for a treat.
 This is not your grade school mythology story – forget what you’ve read about the Odyssey, this book is Circe’s story.
 In descriptive and powerful prose, Miller unfurls a story more magical than you could think about the gods on Olympus.
 Medusa, Daedalus, Minotaur, Zeus, and more all make appearances, and Circe finds her strength to choose between the gods or mortals.
 You won’t be able to put this one down.

 When you’re done reading for DEAR, Thesis Editor will be waiting for you!
 We offer a range of services to help you achieve your academic and professional goals.
 Our expert team of statisticians and editors have been where you are and can assist you with your project.
-Contact us today to learn more!< Self-Care During COVID-19 How Do You Know if You Have the Right Dissertation/Thesis Topic? >
+Contact us today to learn more!< Self-Care During COVID-19 EndNote: An Introduction >